-- The Governing Board has set out its commitment to equal opportunities in this plan and it will continue to do all it can to ensure that the school is fully inclusive to pupils and responsive to their needs based; on race, colour, ethnicity, religion, nationality, sexual orientation, gender identity, age and disability. - The Governing Board seeks to ensure that people are not discriminated against when applying for jobs.

-- The Governors take all reasonable steps to ensure that the school environment gives access to people with disabilities, and also strive to make school communications as inclusive as possible for parents, carers and pupils. - The Governors welcome all admissions applications to join the school, whatever a child's socio-economic background, religion, colour, ethnicity, religion, nationality, sexual orientation, gender identity, age and disability. - The Governing Board ensures that no child is discriminated against whilst in our school on account of their socio-economic background, religion, colour, ethnicity, religion, nationality, sexual orientation, gender identity, age and disability.
+- The Governing Board has set out its commitment to equal opportunities in this plan and it will continue to do all it can to ensure that the school is fully inclusive to pupils and responsive to their needs based; on race, colour, ethnicity, religion, nationality, sexual orientation, gender identity, age and disability. - The Governing Board seeks to ensure that people are not discriminated against when applying for jobs. - The Governors take all reasonable steps to ensure that the school environment gives access to people with disabilities, and also strive to make school communications as inclusive as possible for parents, carers and pupils. - The Governors welcome all admissions applications to join the school, whatever a child's socio-economic background, religion, colour, ethnicity, religion, nationality, sexual orientation, gender identity, age and disability. - The Governing Board will ensure that staff have received appropriate training to ensure that no child is discriminated against whilst in our school on account of their socio-economic background, religion, colour, ethnicity, religion, nationality, sexual orientation, gender identity, age and disability. - Any concerns or complaints received concerning possible discrimination will be investigated promptly and thoroughly in line with the school's Complaints Policy.